amin162/Steering-Behaviour-Movement/README.md

 # Steering-Behaviour-Movement
-These whole simulation is using three.js as the main library Before even begin to run the code, you need to install the node package manager to your text editor If you using VSC you just need to follow beneath instruction, otherwise you need to do something else with your own:
+These whole simulation is using three.js as the main library.
+Before even begin to run the code, you need to install the node package manager to your text editor If you using VSC you just need to follow beneath instruction, otherwise you need to do something else with your own:

 # three.js
 npm install --save three